-Tiger Stadium in Detroit witnessed 11,111 home runs from 1912 to '99, and that included some big moments—from Babe Ruth's 700th career shot and the one he hit an estimated 600+ feet to Reggie Jackson's All-Star homer off the light towers to Kirk Gibson's massive longball in the 1984 World Series.
-The power has continued into Comerica Park, with players like Miguel Cabrera, Prince Fielder and J.D.
+Tiger Stadium in Detroit witnessed 11,111 home runs from 1912 to '99, and that included some big moments.
+There was Babe Ruth's 700th career shot and the one he hit an estimated 600+ feet, Reggie Jackson's All-Star homer off the light towers, and Kirk Gibson's massive longball in the 1984 World Series.
+The power has continued into Comerica Park, with players like Miguel Cabrera, Prince Fielder, and J.D.
 Martinez thrilling fans.
 But who are the best home run hitters in franchise history?

 In this article, I will explore the top power hitters in the history of the Detroit Tigers.
 These rankings are not based upon opinions, and for a player to be considered, he must have hit at least 100 home runs during his time with the Tigers.
 Players were then ranked by averaging their rank for both of these criterion:

 - Plate appearances per home run with the Tigers

 Following the top five are the best of the rest, a handful of shorter lists of franchise leaders in more defined categories, and franchise home run records.
 Information from Stathead on Baseball Reference was used to compile statistics.

 Note: Ranks in parenthesis in individual player capsules represent their ranking among players who hit at least 100 home runs with the Tigers. ...
 Statistics are current through the end of the 2021 season.

 5. Willie Horton

 - Single-Season High: 36 in 1968